Juno Wela

 Living Museum Wil, I created a visual system that feels inclusive and intuitive.
 Curation and space design were experience oriented, inviting visitors to paint on canvases and engage in conversations about art therapy.

-Outcome:
+Production & Outcome:

 Collaboration Partners: